DavidNgugi/laravel-php-generator/README.md

 # License

-This package is open-sourced software licensed under the [GNU General Public Licence](../blob/master/LICENSE)
+This package is open-sourced software licensed under the [MIT Licence](../blob/master/LICENSE)